The Importance of Oral Health in Comprehensive Health Care

 Is Dental Care Safe During Pregnancy?

-The ADA, the American Congress of Obstetricians and Gynecologists, and the American Academy of Pediatrics all recommend that women continue to see their dentist throughout pregnancy.
+The American Dental Association, the American College of Obstetricians and Gynecologists, and the American Academy of Pediatrics all recommend that women continue to see their dentist throughout pregnancy.

 Women should tell their dentist if they are pregnant or even if they think they might be pregnant.

 Some treatments may need to be postponed as a precaution when a pregnancy is high-risk.
 Otherwise, basic procedures, such as cavity fillings, crowns and root canals, are perfectly safe during pregnancy.

 Dental X-rays and local anesthetics are also not a cause for concern, according to a 2015 study in the Journal of the American Dental Association.

 Sitting in the chair at the dentist’s office may be uncomfortable later in the pregnancy.
 For this reason, it may be a good idea to schedule all dental care while pregnant for the end of the second trimester.